AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         is_on_youtube: false
         _path: beginner-to-advance-nodejs-1-6
       - id: 7
-        topic_name: sync, async, setTimeoutZero in Nodejs
+        topic_name: sync, async, setTimeoutZero in NodeJs
         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-11
         description: >
-          In the last few sessions, we have seen how Nodejs code runs.
+          In the last few sessions, we have seen how NodeJs code runs.
 If something is synchronous, the V8 engine handles it, or in case of asynchronous tasks, libUV steps in.
-You can think of Nodejs having two best friends, like Jai and Veeru.
+You can think of NodeJs having two best friends, like Jai and Veeru.
 Whenever a problem (or code) comes in, they handle it accordingly.
         topics:
           - nodejs
           - javascript